Yasso9/prayer-times/README.md

-  daemon          Start the process that will send notifications on prayers time [default] current         Get the current prayer next            Get the next prayer list-prayers    List all the prayers of the current day list-methods    List all methods available for the calculation of the prayer times list-madhab     List all madhab available for the calculation of the prayer times dry-run         Show the next prayer in a notification to test if everything works config          Get the path of the toml config file generate-shell  Generate shell completions and man pages
+  daemon          Start the process that will send notifications on prayers time [default] current         Get the current prayer next            Get the next prayer prayers    List all the prayers of the current day methods    List all methods available for the calculation of the prayer times madhab     List all madhab available for the calculation of the prayer times dry-run         Show the next prayer in a notification to test if everything works config          Get the path of the toml config file generate-shell  Generate shell completions and man pages